odai-dev/K9/replit.md

 - **Host Configuration**: Properly configured for 0.0.0.0 to support Replit's proxy environment
 - **Import Completion**: September 24, 2025 - All setup tasks completed successfully
 - **Ready for Use**: ✅ Fully functional and ready for development/production use
+- **Latest Import Status**: September 24, 2025 - Fresh GitHub clone successfully configured and running
+- **System Verification**: All Flask blueprints loaded, database migrations applied, admin user created
+- **Workflow Status**: Properly configured with webview output on port 5000 using gunicorn with session secret
+- **Database Verification**: PostgreSQL database provisioned and all 6 migrations applied successfully
+- **Complete Setup**: ✅ Application is fully operational and ready for immediate use